Vega4: History

-Formation and Satellites

 McDaid and Walker formed Vega4 in 1999, adding Gainsford and McLellan through mutual friends.
 The band signed with indie label Taste Media in 2000, setting up distribution deals with Capitol Records in the U.S. and Festival Mushroom in Australia for their 2001 debut EP, Caterpillar, and the follow-up album, Satellites.
 Despite heavy touring and promotion, the album was not a success, and Vega4 went into a period of dormancy while extricating themselves from their various contracts.

-You and Others
+Vega 4 was also featured on Paul Van Dyk's song "Time of Our Lives/Connected" in 2003.

 In 2006, Walker left Vega 4 while former Idlewild bassist Gavin Fox joined.
 Vega4 signed with Columbia Records in the U.K. and Epic Records in the U.S., which promoted the single "You and Me" somewhat disingenuously as the band's debut.
 The following single, "Life Is Beautiful," gained exposure through its use in episodes of the TV series Grey's Anatomy and One Tree Hill.
+It is also included in the 2010 film Streetdance, and previously in 2008's comedy film, Sex Drive.
+The band received much media attention in the US, with major radio support for "Life Is Beautiful" and the rumours of Gainsford's on-again, off-again romance with Scarlett Johansson.

-Vega4's second album, You and Others, was released in late 2006 in the U.K. and mid 2007 in the U.S.
+Vega4's second album, You and Others, was released in late 2006 in the U.K. and mid 2007 in the U.S. Vega4's song "You and Me" was used by RTÉ 2FM to launch the station's new look and lineup.
+The band completed its first US tour in April 2007 in San Diego, California.
+Vega4 had been touring with Augustana for the previous several weeks.
+The band played at the 2007 SXSW festival.